 - Administer oral, written, or performance tests to measure progress and to evaluate training effectiveness.

-Vocational Ed Professors with little to no experience tend to make between $27590 and $37010 while the more experienced ones make over $66070 per year.
+Vocational Education Professors with little to no experience tend to make between $32520 and $40880 while the more experienced ones can earn over $70340 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Vocational Ed Professor is to move to a higher paying state like RI.
-Right now, the highest paying states for Vocational Ed Professors are RI, AK, WI, NY and CA.
+One of the easiest ways to increase your salary as a Postsecondary Vocational Education Teacher is to move to a higher paying state like WI.
+Right now, the highest paying states for Vocational Education Professors are WI, AK, CA, IA and DC.

-3 other factors that can increase your salary as A Vocational Ed Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Vocational Education Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Vocational Ed Professors what degree they had when they got the job and most of them said they had a Certificate followed by Bachelors degree.
+We asked other Vocational Education Professors what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons